skynettoday/skynet-today/content/news/_posts/2018-03-30-google-deepvariant.md

 * A Forbes blog post titled "[No, Google's AI Program Can't Build Your Genome Sequence](https://www.forbes.com/sites/stevensalzberg/2017/12/11/no-googles-new-ai-cant-build-your-genome-sequence/#6a944cf05774)" called out Wired for their use of the phrase “assembling genomes” (genome assembly is a different problem in genomics, and not the one DeepVariant solves).
 But this is really a nitpick — to a general audience, it’s a reasonable description of what DeepVariant does, although a technical audience may interpret the word “assembling” differently.
 Wired nonetheless clarified this in a correction.

 Many headlines made the mistake of calling DeepVariant an "AI" (artificial intelligence), when it is really a computer program that uses AI techniques to determine genetic variants.
 It is not an “intelligence” in itself.
-Besides this common wording mistake however, the coverage was on the whole well done.
+Besides this common wording mistake, the coverage was on the whole well done.

 ## Our Perspective